benjamin-perry-duke/anti-elder-scam/README.md

 # anti-elder-scam
 A repository for a capstone project for CS 255 - Cyber Policy.
-We develop a browser extension that highlights text that may be qualified as a scam in a grammarly-style manner.
+We develop a browser extension that identifies HTML content that may be classified as `SCAM` or `NOT SCAM`, specifically geared towards preventing elder abuse and scams targeting elderly persons.

+# Usage
+TBD